a-scie/jump/CONTRIBUTING.md

 https://github.com/a-scie/jump/issues) to vet your idea first.
 It can often save overall effort and lead to a better end result.

-The code is run through the standard `cargo` gamut.
+The code is run through the ~standard `cargo` gamut.
 Before sending off changes you should have:
-+ Formatted the code: `cargo fmt --all`
++ Formatted the code (requires Rust nightly): `cargo +nightly fmt --all`
 + Linted the code: `cargo clippy --all`
 + Tested the code: `cargo test --all`